xonixx/video-reply-telegram-bot2/video-upload-policy.md

 1.  **Format.** MP4.
 2.  **Size.** Video should be small.
 Recommended size is under 500 KB.
 Acceptable around 1 MB.
 No one likes to wait long to load.
 3.  **Duration.** Video should be rather small.
 Preferably under 10 seconds.
-No one likes to watch long vide-replies.
+No one likes to watch long video-replies.
 4.  **Quality.** Prefer video with better quality, but respect items 2. and 3. above.
 5.  **Languages.** Allowed are English, Russian, Ukrainian.
 Others can be subject of additional approval by moderator.
 6.  **Content.** The video (and a phrase in it) should be the most generic so as to be applicable as video reply in more situations.
 Thus, sometimes it makes sense to cut a long phrase to be shorter and so more universal.